wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 requests free storage from the OS at 4MB granularity, and partitions them into smaller blocks which are maintained in size-segregated free lists for fast allocation.
 For non-log segments, each 4MB chunk also has a bitmap recording the allocation status of the rest of the storage in the chunk.
+As for log segments, they are simply given away to individual threads and are maintained in a per-thread list.
+The per-thread list of log segments should be maintained properly such that all log segments that are in use before a crash can be located for crash recovery.
+The paper noted that the allocator metadata, mainly the bitmaps, do not have to be persisted at all in the runtime, since allocation information is already included in the log entries, i.e., if a log entry contains a pointer to externally allocated blocks, then the 4MB chunk containing the block must be one of the allocated chunks.